 Ansel B. Chaplin Award for Excellence in Preserving Open Space on Cape Cod

 In 2013, The Board of Directors of The Compact of Cape Cod Coservation Trusts, Inc. unanimously chose Robert F. Smith to receive the Ansel B. Chaplin Award for Excellence in Preserving Open Space on Cape Cod.
 Named in honor of The Compact’s founding President, Ansel B. Chaplin of Truro, this award recognizes and celebrates significant work by an individual or group of persons to increase the amount and quality of legally protected conservation land in Barnstable County.
 The award could be for a single major project or a lifetime of dedication to the cause of open space.
 Volunteers who have inspired others to join the cause are particularly noteworthy.
-Past recipients of the award are the late D. Isabel Smith of Harwich, the late Charles H. Thomsen of Orleans, Henry Kelley II of Dennis, Susanne Goodman Hallstein of Falmouth, the late Robert G. Hankey of Wellflee, Anne G. Gould of Cotuit, Henry Lind of Eastman, Celine Gandolfo of Provincetown, John Nye Cullity of Sandwich, and Andy Young of Chatham.
+Recipients of the award include the late D. Isabel Smith of Harwich, the late Charles H. Thomsen of Orleans, Henry Kelley II of Dennis, Susanne Goodman Hallstein of Falmouth, the late Robert G. Hankey of Wellfleet, Anne G. Gould of Cotuit, Henry Lind of Eastman, Celine Gandolfo of Provincetown, John Nye Cullity of Sandwich, Andy Young of Chatham, Barbara Birdsey of Centerville, and Richard Johnston of Dennis.